What You Really Need to Know Before Buying a House

 I’m sure there are exceptions when it comes to moving because of a career change.
 Make sure you talk to your realtor and lender if this is the case with you.

-I’ve had great luck in the past discussing these topics with my realtor.
-In the end, they are getting paid to help you find your dream house.
+Always keep an open line of communication with your realtor—they’re there to help you navigate this process.
+I’ve had great luck in the past discussing all of the home buying things with my realtor.
+In the end, they’re getting paid to help you find your dream house.

 Always,